cavemandaveman/haproxy-consul-template/README.md

 └───templates
     └── haproxy.ctmpl
 ```
-Then all you need to do is run the container with a bind mount on the consul-template directory:
+then all you need to do is run the container with a bind mount on the consul-template directory:
 ```
 docker run -d -v /path/to/consul-template/:/consul-template/ clearent/haproxy-consul-template:latest
 ```